ThanhVoT/Consumer-Behavior-Analysis-Dashboard/README.md

 - **Target underperforming markets**: Companies should target countries with consumers who have strong spending potential, like the Philippines, to drive increased product purchases.

-- **Incentivize spending with rewards**: Make products more affordable or implement a reward program for customers with lower spending power to encourage purchases and attract additional customers.
+- **Incentivize spending with rewards**: Make products more affordable, or implement a reward program for customers with lower spending power to encourage purchases and attract additional customers.

 ## Assumptions
 - Focusing on customer spending habits will result in more personalized marketing strategies and higher conversion rates.
-- By focusing on countries with high spending potential but low current engagement, companies can significantly increase market penetration.
+- By focusing on countries with high spending potential, but low current engagement, companies can significantly increase market penetration.
-- Offering more affordable products or reward programs will encourage customers with lower spending power to make purchases, increasing sales volume.
+- Offering more affordable products, or reward programs, will encourage customers with lower spending power to make purchases, increasing sales volume.

 ## Considerations
 >I welcome further feedback on the project and suggestions for improvement to enhance future project outcomes.
-- The original dataset contains 28 rows of data, but some were excluded for irrelevance to the project.
+- The original dataset contains 28 rows of data, but some were excluded due to irrelevance to the project.
 There may be additional rows that are not utilized and could potentially be removed.
 - The original data only contained **Location** which on closer inspection, referred to either a state or province within a country.
 I created a new reference sheet containing all countries and used **VLOOKUP** to group each location under its corresponding country to help with data manipulation and visualization.
 - To look at all the sheet tabs and what I did, on Excel, go to **File > Options > Advanced**, then scroll down and make sure **"Show sheet tabs"** is checked.